Church in a Coffee Shop

 Our membership is mostly made up from folks living in Kirkwood, Eastlake, Oakhurst, Grant Park, Avondale Estates and Decatur.
 However, we have members scattered through the city.
 Together, we have also grown spiritually — faithfully.
 Some of our folks are faithful church goers who have been invested in a church their entire lives; others are coming back to church after a long absence, and some people are coming to church for the very first time.

 In 2015 — just eight years into the life of our congregation — we embarked on a Capital Campaign to purchase a new, permanent home in the Kirkwood neighborhood.
-In 2016 we purchased property at 100 Rogers Street, constructing a new sanctuary and using the current house as our new “ChurchHouse” for offices.
+In 2016 we purchased property at 100 Rogers Street, constructing a $1.2 million new sanctuary that opened in May 2017 while using the current house as our new “ChurchHouse” for offices.
 We hope and pray our new home will continue to be a place of outreach to and for our neighborhood and place where God will continue to call us into community and ministry for many years ahead.

 This KUCC community — from the very beginning — has been about many heads and hearts and hands sharing in the ministry of our church and life together, serving and inviting and welcoming others into God’s amazing and extravagant love.
 We are deeply grateful for the United Church of Christ and the opportunity to be a part of a denomination whose witness, words, actions and belief system lead us into faithful and authentic relationships with God, with each other, our community and our world!